-- (1) Employee directors do not receive any fees for attendance of any meeting of the Board of Directors.
-Directors elected other than at the Annual Meeting of Stockholders receive pro-rated compensation for their service.
-For 2021, non-employee directors received an annual retainer of \$140,000 payable as follows: \$70,000 in cash paid in quarterly installments (in advance at the election of the director) and \$70,000 in restricted stock (which shall vest upon the election of the director).
-The chair of the Audit Committee was paid an additional retainer of \$14,000, the chair of the Human Resources and Compensation Committee was paid an additional retainer of \$7,000 and the chair of the Nominating and Governance Committee was paid an additional retainer of \$7,000.
-The annual fee for serving as Chairman of the Board was \$50,000. - (2) Pursuant to the Non-Employee Directors' Restricted Stock Plan, on the first business day following the date of each Annual Meeting of stockholders, each non-employee director then-serving was awarded shares of restricted stock with a fair market value of \$70,000, as determined on such first business day following the Annual Meeting.
+(1) Employee directors do not receive any fees for attendance of any meeting of the Board of Directors.
+Directors elected other than at the annual meeting of stockholders receive pro-rated compensation for their service.
+For 2022, non-employee directors received an annual retainer of \$155,000 payable as follows: \$70,000 in cash paid in quarterly installments and \$85,000 in common stock (vesting immediately upon grant).
+The Chair of the Audit Committee was paid an additional retainer of \$15,000, the Chair of the Human Resources and Compensation Committee was paid an additional retainer of \$10,000 and the Chair of the Nominating and Governance Committee was paid an additional retainer of \$8,000.
+The additional annual retainer for serving as Chairman of the Board was \$60,000.

+(2) Mr. Gerke, Ms. Michelson, Ms. Seaberg, Mr. Siwak, and Ms. Strandjord each elected to receive the following amounts of their cash compensation in shares of common stock: \$78,390, \$8,719, \$124,843, \$34,877, and \$20,870 respectively.

+(3) Retainer fees for the fourth quarter 2022 were paid during the first quarter 2023.

+(4) Pursuant to the Non-Employee Directors' Restricted Stock Incentive Plan, on the first business day following the date of each annual meeting of stockholders, each non-employee director then-serving was awarded shares of common stock with a fair market value of \$85,000, as determined on such first business day following the Annual Meeting.
 Fractional shares were paid in cash.
 The amount shown in the table is the grant date fair value of the awards computed in accordance with FASB ASC Topic 718.
-Grant date fair value per share was assumed to be the closing price of the Company's Common Stock on the grant date. - (3) Messrs.
-Bareuther, Dunn, Gerke, Rauckman, and Ms. Jenkins, Ms. Strandjord, and Ms. Seaberg each elected to receive a portion of their cash compensation in shares of common stock. - (4) Fees for fourth quarter 2021 retainers were paid during first quarter 2022.
+Grant date fair value per share was assumed to be the closing price of the Company's Common Stock on the grant date.